jmcgeheeiv/atlassian-backup/README.md

 # atlassian-backup
-Back Up Atlassian Databases

 This tool backs up JIRA Server and Confluence Server databases according the [best practices outlined by Atlassian](https://confluence.atlassian.com/adminjiraserver072/backing-up-data-828788079.html).

 ## Config file
 The backups are controlled by a config file.
-The example config file `atlassian-backup.conf` contains documentation on the variables that can be set in the config file.
+The example config file `bin/atlassian-backup.conf` contains documentation on the variables that can be set in the config file.
 It also contains example values.

 ## Running atlassian-backup
 The default config file location is `/etc/atlassian-backup.conf`, but ordinarily